Elemental Gelade: Principal characters

 Coud Van Giruet, better known as Cou, is a young member of the Red Lynx sky pirates.
 He finds Reverie Metherlence in a coffin that was picked up as loot in a raid.
 He reacts and becomes her Pleasure, someone who bonds with a Edel Raid and he promises her that he will be the one to escort her to Edel Garden.
 He soon realizes he has deep feelings for Ren and does his best to fight on his own, not wanting to needlessly waste her energy.
-Although being a sky pirate, he is a kind person who hates to see the weak getting bullied and is one of the only few people who consider Edel Raids as people instead of weapons.
-And, despite being a sky pirate, he has absolutely no skill at driving and/or flying ANY vehicle.
+Despite being a sky pirate, he is a kind person who hates to see the weak getting bullied and is one of the only few people who consider Edel Raids as people instead of weapons.
+He has absolutely no skill at driving and/or flying any vehicle.
 However, he improved quite a bit by the time the anime ended.